inthepocket/hubble-scripts/README.md

 ```

 ## Importing into a project

-Copy the file `sketchxport.sh` into your project and run it from project root.
+Copy the files `sketchxport.sh, sketchxport.conf` to your project.
 Advised is to add a npm run task for this:

 ```json